smunigel/Immigrant-Medical-Automation/README.md

 ## **Technologies Used**
 - Java for backend logic.
 - JUnit 5 for unit testing.
-- Gradle (or Maven) for build automation.
+- Gradle/Maven for build automation.
+- Git for Version Control
 ---

 ## **Setup and Installation**